-While the earthen channel provide water during the breeding season and there is foraging habitat surrounding the waterbody there is a lack of emergent, submergent and floating habitat.
-The earthen channel is approximately 40cm deep and there were no deep-water bodies (>1.5m) seen during the site visit or visible on aerial imagery or EPI mapping within 500m of the earthen channels.
+While the earthen and concrete channels provide water during the breeding season and there is foraging habitat surrounding the waterbody there is a lack of emergent, submergent and floating habitat.
+The earthen and concrete channels are approximately 40cm deep and there were no deep-water bodies (>1.5m) seen during the site visit or visible on aerial imagery or EPI mapping within 500m of the earthen and concrete channels.
 Given this the Project Area is not a part of critical habitat for the Southern Bell Frog.
 The proposed works would not adversely affect habitat critical to the survival of this species.